bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 If you are not using a hyperscaler load balancer, and you need to use a load balancer of your own, you have some options.

 In our UDF lab environment for simplicity we have configured [MetalLB](https://metallb.universe.tf/) as our load balancer to provide this service.

-But, you might be better off using [BigIP](https://github.com/F5Networks/k8s-bigip-ctlr/) or [NGINX](https://www.f5.com/content/dam/f5/corp/global/pdf/white-paper/Whitepaper-Get-Me-to-the-Cluster.pdf) as your Loadbalancer
+For a real production deployment, you might wish to use  [BigIP](https://github.com/F5Networks/k8s-bigip-ctlr/) or [NGINX](https://www.f5.com/content/dam/f5/corp/global/pdf/white-paper/Whitepaper-Get-Me-to-the-Cluster.pdf) as your Loadbalancer, but details of these options are  outside the scope of this lab module.

-For the purpose of our discussion today MetalLB simply means that we have a service available in the environment that will provide an externally available IP address to your service to be used to expose your service as you see necessary.
+For the purpose of our discussion today we will just use the simple MetalLB as it is often used for simple tests, and simply means that we have a service available in the environment that will provide an externally available IP address to your service to be used to expose your service as you see necessary.
 The LoadBalancer service will use the NodePort IP Addresses and port values to enter the cluster.

 The ClusterIP service will route traffic to the ClusterIP service that supports the myweb deployment and POD.